jenpyle/myFlix-server/README.md

 ### Testing
 The URL endpoints, HTTP authentication, JWT-based authentication, server-side input validation, and password hashing were tested via the API development tool, [Postman](https://www.postman.com/downloads/).

+### Hosting
+The API is hosted on [Heroku](https://dashboard.heroku.com/apps).
+The command `git push heroku main` tells Heroku to grab a copy of the committed code and use it to deploy/re-deploy the API on Heroku.

 ## Documentation
 A documentation page for the API can be viewed [here](https://jennysflix.herokuapp.com/documentation.html).
 This documentation provides examples for how to format requests to the API correctly (e.g., what URL endpoints to target, what data to send as parameters, and what data to expect as responses)